mumez/ROE/README.md

 Note that RATestSemantics is an abstract class and should not be run.

-There are also combenconvenience method #runTests.
+There are also convenience method #runTests.
 ```
 RATestPostgresSemantics runTests.
 RATestSQLiteSemantics runTests.